 The Total Callouts you'll see below the filter/data set options will tell you the total story of the data you're seeing in the Data Set (see below).
 It will show you totals for Actual, Planned and Target Utilization, as well as the overall Variance between Actual/Planned, Actual/Target and Planned/Target.
 This is where you'll go to see the full story of the data you've chosen.

-The Graph on this page will be a visual representation of the data set you've chosen, over the timeframe you've selected.
+The Graph on this page is a visual representation of the data set you've chosen, over the timeframe you've selected.
 You'll see Actuals, Plans, your upcoming Pipeline, as well as Billable and Target Capacity.

 Much like Total Callouts, this graph will tell the overall story of the data you've selected and help highlight deviations to dig into.